Everyone wonders what happens after death at some point in their life.

 upon mantras including Sanskrit syllables and the names of God.

-names of God to be a particularly effective method of
+God to be is a particularly effective method of spiritual awakening,

-and Rama refer to God as the all-attractive and all-powerful one who is
+Krishna and Rama refer to God as the all-attractive and all-powerful one who is the

-It ultimately connects us with Lord Krishna and reveals our original
+peace and happiness.
+It ultimately connects us with Lord Krishna and reveals our

 Even though God is widely recognized as the greatest person,